 Expert: How to conduct a wildland fire assessment

-WUI conference speaker gives tips on how firefighters can prepare and conduct home assessments to protect residents’ properties from wildland fires and to become a more fire-adapted community
+How firefighters can conduct home assessments to protect residents’ properties from wildfires and to become a more fire-adapted community

 Preparing for and attacking a wildland fire requires more knowledge than just putting wet stuff on the red stuff.
 It also requires a different mindset from attacking structure fires.